astronomer/astro-sdk/docs/DEVELOPMENT.md

 To run code coverage locally, you can either use `pytest` in one of the test environments or run `nox -s test` with coverage arguments.
 We use [pytest-cov](https://pypi.org/project/pytest-cov/) for our coverage reporting.

 Below is an example of running a coverage report on a single test.
-In this case the relevent file is `src/astro/sql/operators/sql_decorator.py` since we are testing the postgres `transform` decorator.
+In this case the relevant file is `src/astro/sql/operators/sql_decorator.py` since we are testing the postgres `transform` decorator.

 ```shell script